t-comp/t-comp/README.md

 # Hello, I’m Taylor!

 I am currently a Computer Science major at Iowa State University.
-I like CS theory, data, and learning about new tech!
+I like CS theory, data, and learning about new tech.

 ---